RyanDanielLee/RyanDanielLee/README.md

 ### Hi there 👋

 I'm Ryan!
-I'm currently in my final term of the CIT program at the British Columbia Institute of Technology.
+I am a CIT graduate and current BTech candidate for the Digital Forensics and Cybersecurity program at the British Columbia Institute of Technology.

 📫 Connect With Me!
 [LinkedIn](https://www.linkedin.com/in/ryan-lee-22540a261/)